capy-language/capy/README.md

 core.println(greeting);
 ```

 `any` is a reference type, and internally contains a type ID and a rawptr.
-Using reflection on the type ID is what allows functions like `core.println` to know what to do with the given pointer.

-Reflection is extremely useful, and allows for things like a `debug` function that doesn't need to be implemented manually for all types (like Rust), or making it easy to
+Functions like `core.println` use reflection on this type ID to determine how to print the given rawptr.

-serialize and deserialize structs.
+Reflection is extremely useful, and allows for things like a `debug` or `serialize` function that doesn't need to be implemented manually for all types (like Rust).

 If `comptime` powers Capy's compile-time generic system, reflection powers Capy's runtime generic system.